 Why do you need a VM?

-There’s many reasons to do your development work on a virtual machine over your daily desktop:
+There are many reasons to do your development work on a virtual machine over your daily desktop:

 - It separates out programs and settings from your local desktop that can interfere with the operations of a server.
 Did you know that if you run Skype and try to install XAMPP, the server won’t start?
 That’s because Skype is using port 80 for its connection, and you have to manually go in and disable this for XAMPP to work,